micheles/papers/PITCHME.md

 ![zeromq](zeromq-logo.jpg)

 - I studied the zmq book after EuroPython 2017
-- I implemented what I needed in 2-3 days
+- I implemented what I needed in 2-3 days @fa[thumbs-up]
 - it worked really well, even if not at the first attempt

 ---